sd3kim/java-the-hut/README.md

 ### **Next Steps**

+- Implement OAUTH as a sign in feature.
+  - View past orders.
+  - Orders not checked out will be saved if the user logs out.
+  - User reward page linked to OAUTH.
-- Show total cost of order
+- Show total price of order.
-- Quantity button (won't show repeated items but increase their quantity)
-- OAUTH
+- Quantity button in the cart to avoid repated items.